Stephen-Cole267/Git-Training/README.md

 # Git-Training

-Practising Git from the command line
+Practising Git from the command line with collboration.